act17/sldl/README.md

 # Changelog

+  Version Beta 0.2.1 (2023/05/16)
+  - Added new file, ``./src/tools/filevalidcheck.c``.
+It includes the function ``int filevalidcheck(char* path)``.
+    - It's essentially a macro that performs the simple job of returning ``1`` if the file given in ``path`` is invalid, and ``0`` if it is.
+    - It's used in ``argcheck()`` as a means to prevent invalid entries from being selected.
+In the case an entry is invalid, it will not be permitted to be selected, and a brief warning message will be printed on the bottom of the screen.
+  - Added new feature, the ability to quit the argument selecting screen without entering an entry.
+  - Updated headers in ``sldl.h``.
+  - Added new file in ``Makefile``, and changed formatting style to K&R.
+  - All ``*.c`` files have been reformatted.

   Version Beta 0.2.0 (2023/05/15)
   - Added new feature, the creation of ``bins.txt`` and ``iwad.txt`` in the case that they are not already created in the ``SLDL`` directory.